The Space Between Worlds by Micaiah Johnson

 The backstory (and, increasingly, the main story) is chock-full of trauma, for the MC and most of the secondary characters as well.
 Check the CWs, because the book’s MC is dead on over 370 worlds and we find out many of the common reasons.
 It’s a steady drip of sometimes horrific details that fit the story and matter to current events, but none of the worlds are kind to children, and many of them were especially rough on the MC.
 It’s a great premise, and I appreciate how the book uses it to comment on the classism and racism inherent in a system which requires people who are dead elsewhere, which means they’re probably not privileged in the main world either.
 Little details like that are used really well throughout the book and I loved every minute of it.

-CW for colonialism, racism, homophobia, gaslighting, confinement, child abuse (backstory), addiction (backstory), child death (not depicted), domestic abuse, violence, gore, blood, torture, major character death, death.
+CW for colonialism, racism, homophobia, gaslighting, confinement, child abuse (backstory), addiction (backstory), child death (not depicted), domestic abuse, violence, gore, blood, medical content, medical trauma, torture, major character death, death.